Skule History and Traditions

-You as 2T8s are the next generation of U of T engineers.
-Throughout your time studying here, you’ll have a chance to both participate in and learn more about the rich Skule history and traditions.
-You’ll also get to establish and create your own traditions, community, and experience and put your own spin on what it means to be a U of T engineer.
+You as 2T9s are the next generation of U of T engineers.
+Throughout your time studying here, you’ll have a chance to participate in and learn more about the rich Skule history and traditions.
+You’ll also create your own traditions, community, and experience and put your own spin on what it means to be a U of T engineer.
 Are you ready to make your mark on over 150 years of engineering legacies?

 The Start of U of T Engineering

-Founded in 1878 as the School of Practical Science (S.P.S) —later renamed Faculty of Applied Science & Engineering (FASE)—our Faculty has grown and evolved to become the vibrant, diverse, and innovative place that we now know today.
-The S.P.S. was created to serve the needs of the growing economy and rise of technology at the time.
+Founded in 1873 as the School of Practical Science (SPS) —later renamed Faculty of Applied Science & Engineering (a.k.a U of T Engineering)—our Faculty has grown and evolved to become the vibrant, diverse, and innovative place that we now know today.
+The SPS. was created to serve the needs of the growing economy and rise of technology at the time.
 Initially, the subjects spanned mining, mechanics, and manufacturing.
-Below is a timeline of the evolution of the FASE:
+Below is a timeline of the evolution of U of T Engineering:

-The Department of Mechanical Engineering was introduced as a specialization.
-The first five Departments to exist in S.P.S. were Civil, Mechanical, Architecture, Applied Chemistry and Mining Geology.
+The first five Departments to in the SPS. were Civil, Mechanical, Architecture, Applied Chemistry and Mining Geology.

 1913